 - Try a different colour or print

 We often get told by parents that their child prefers a particular colour or print in our range.
 Our Sleep Suit Bags come in a range of prints for each season.
 Wearing their favourite colour may help your head-strong toddler or pre-schooler settle in for sleep more easily.

 Which ergoPouch product is right for my child?

 As your child grows and develops, so too does their style of sleeping. ergoPouch products are designed towards the age, developmental milestone and physiology of children aged newborn – 6 years old, and the different sleep needs and challenges your child will have during this timeline.

 We can suggest an ergoPouch product for every milestone in the first six years and beyond.
-Use our handy Milestones Chart to help you decide which products are best for your child at their current age throughout all seasons.
-The green flags indicate a typical journey through the range based on standard developmental milestones.
+Use our handy Milestones Chart below to help you decide which products are best for your child at their current age throughout all seasons.
+The green flag icons indicate a typical journey through the range based on standard developmental milestones.